Explain the value of "this"

 That’s a regular object method call.

-The same, brackets do not change the order of operations here, the dot is first anyway.
+The same, parentheses do not change the order of operations here, the dot is first anyway.

 Here we have a more complex call